A Window into American Soft Power in Rural Vietnam

 Suzy Warne taught at the local school and described in vivid detail what daily life was like for a young Foreign Service spouse with a 6-month-old daughter.
 She half-jokingly said she thought her greatest problem in Vietnam would be to find a diaper service.
 However, upon her arrival she realized the vulnerabilities and dangers posed by the presence of the Viet Cong.
 She said that Robert taught her how to fire a carbine, and she kept it within close reach in her bedroom wardrobe.

 Despite the difficulties, Suzy said the two years in Vietnam were some of the best years of her life.
 She remembered enjoying entertaining the locals and teaching the young villagers.

-Following the panel, the collections manager spoke about Vietnam-related artifacts in the collection, including service medals, a chart made by a Foreign Service Officer depicting the familial connections between key Vietnamese officials, and a piece of concrete salvaged from outside the U.S. Embassy in Saigon near its wall damaged in the 1968 Tet Offensive.
+Following the panel, collections manager Eric Duyck spoke about Vietnam-related artifacts in the collection.
+These include service medals, a chart made by a Foreign Service Officer depicting the familial connections between key Vietnamese officials, and a piece of concrete salvaged from outside the U.S. Embassy in Saigon near its wall damaged in the 1968 Tet Offensive.